What is foodborne illness (food poisoning)?

 - Handwashing: always wash your hands with soap and running water and especially:

-- After using or cleaning the toilet
+- after using or cleaning the toilet

-- After attending to anyone with diarrhoea or vomiting
+- after attending to anyone with diarrhoea or vomiting

-- After touching anything contaminated by diarrhoea or vomiting
+- after touching anything contaminated by diarrhoea or vomiting

-- After handling contaminated clothing or bedding (including nappies)
+- after handling contaminated clothing or bedding (including nappies)

-- After handling household and garden waste or rubbish
+- after handling household and garden waste or rubbish

-- After touching or handling pets or other animals
+- after touching or handling pets or other animals

-- On returning to the house having been working in the garden or on the farm
+- on returning to the house having been working in the garden or on the farm

-- Before handling, preparing, serving, or consuming food or drink
+- before handling, preparing, serving, or consuming food or drink

-- Cooking: food should be cooked properly and according to the manufacturer's instructions
+- Cooking: food should be cooked properly and according to the manufacturer's instructions.

-- Prevent cross contamination: raw and cooked (ready to eat) food must be kept separate - juices from raw food should not be allowed to drip on cooked food in a fridge
+- Prevent cross contamination: raw and cooked (ready to eat) food must be kept separate - juices from raw food should not be allowed to drip on cooked food in a fridge.

 - Refrigeration: cooked and raw food must be kept in the fridge - this is especially true for meat and dairy produce.
 Ensure your fridge is working properly.
-Five degrees Centigrade is the temperature that food should be stored at in the fridge.
+Five degrees Centigrade (5 °C) is the temperature that food should be stored at in the fridge.